Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - What products and services do they sell?
 How do they market them?
 How do their pricing and positioning compare?

 - What are their strengths and weaknesses?
-What is your 'unique selling proposition' (USP) that makes customers choose you?
+What is the unique selling proposition (USP) that makes customers choose you?

 - What are the key market trends?
 What changes can you expect in external factors such as new regulations or technologies?

 - How is the competition likely to change?
-For example, improvements in existing products or the emergence of new competitors altogether.
+For example, improvements in existing products, new technology, or the emergence of new competitors altogether.

 - For example, how many people or businesses you can target and how they spend their money.